shajra/shajra-provisioning/doc/ux.md

 ## Application cohesion<a id="sec-5-3"></a>

-I was surprised by how many applications render as bordered boxes with possibly rounded corners.
+I was surprised by how many GUI applications render as bordered boxes with possibly rounded corners.
 Set a background color, foreground color, and the radius for the corner, and different applications seem to be from the same product suite.
+You can see this in the screenshots.

 I'm also pleased by how my Macbook looks and feels like a Linux environment.
-Though having such a small user pool, Yabai and SketchyBar feel surprisingly stable, with active communities working through defects and features.
+Though having such a small user pool, AeroSpace and SketchyBar feel surprisingly stable, with active communities working through defects and features.

 # Limitations of the UX<a id="sec-6"></a>

 Tools like Doom Emacs have an approach to UX that I especially like.
 You can start with a key like the spacebar.
 And that gives you a menu of keys you can hit next.
 It's essentially a menu, but the path of the menu traversal becomes the efficient keybindings you memorize for the next time.
 Notably, the expert doesn't do something different from the beginner.
 The expert does what the beginner does, only faster.

 It would be great if this convergence of the expert and beginner experience could be done beyond editors.
-I've worked so hard to have these keybindings for window management that have some elegance or are slightly intuitive.
+I've put in non-trivial work to have these keybindings that have some elegance or are slightly intuitive.
 But beginners can't discover any of them easily.
 I have this problem because I'm not doing much more than just stringing together the same applications that everyone else is stringing together.
 This project is great for me and others with my specific taste for UX choices.
 I think other people could be included if there were more discovery.

 # Brew<a id="sec-7"></a>

 Ideally, we'd install and configure everything with Nix.
 Unfortunately, for a few programs, there's no Nix expression yet for MacOS.
 So we have to fall back to a package manager like [Homebrew](https://brew.sh/).
 This includes programs like Firefox and Chromium.

 Though it's not ideal, Home Manager supports control over Homebrew.
-Assuming you've installed Homebrew already, this project will manage which packages/casks are installed, and remove any other packages/casks not specified.
+Assuming Homebrew has been already, this project will manage which packages/casks are installed, and remove any other packages/casks not specified.

 At least we can get some automation, even if we don't get Nix's precision.